The National Eagle Scout Association offers two types of Eagle Scout scholarships:

 NESA merit scholarship applicants must be Eagle Scouts graduating high school or undergraduate college students no farther than completion of the junior year.
 Recipients may receive the scholarship one time only.

-About 10,000 NESA scholarship applications are received annually, and fewer than 100 are awarded, so the competition is stiff.
+Over 5,000 NESA scholarship applications are received annually, and fewer than 200 are awarded, so the competition is stiff.
 Plans are being formulated to greatly increase the amount of funds available to award NESA Eagle Scout scholarships throughout future years.